premprabhat/test/_index.md

 hide_summary: true
 weight: 2
 description: >
-    Learning path for software developers about how to insatll, use and test on ARM64 AWS instance.
+    Learning path for software developers about how to install, setup a basice file server, reverse proxy and an API gateway and test with wrk2 on ARM64 AWS instance.
 ---

 ## Learning Objectives